 Cozumel Cruise Port

-Depending on who you sail with, your ship will dock at one of three main terminals in the Cozumel cruise ship port.
+Depending on who you sail with, cruise lines dock at one of three main terminals in the Cozumel cruise ship port.

-These are Punta Langosta in the town of San Miguel, the International pier just south of town, and Puerto Maya which is the furthest from town and known as the Carnival Cozumel port.
+These are Punta Langosta in the town of San Miguel, the International pier just south of town, and Puerta Maya which is the furthest from town and known as the Carnival Cozumel port.

-I sailed the Caribbean on the Carnival Glory, so my ship stopped at Puerto Maya which is the Cozumel Carnival port.
-Puerto Maya has a well-designed tourist receiving area with lots of shopping in the Cozumel cruise port.
+I sailed the Caribbean on the Carnival Glory, so my ship stopped at Puerta Maya which is the Cozumel Carnival port.
+Puerta Maya has a well-designed tourist area with lots of shopping in the Cozumel cruise port for cruise passengers.

 When researching which Cozumel beaches are near the port, I found it’s best to take a taxi to the beach of your choice.
-When considering which beach is best to visit, you need to decide what activities you intend to do.
+So whether you want a beach to snorkel, one with kid-friendly attractions, or a place to go diving, here are the best Cozumel beaches to try.

 Cozumel Beaches And What To Expect

 When most people think of Mexico, they conjure up dreams of turquoise waters and white sandy beaches.
-However, that isn’t always the case with Cozumel beaches.
+However, that isn’t always the case in Cozumel.

 In fact, much of the coastline is rocky and void of beautiful sand.
 Be prepared by bringing a pair of non-slip water shoes to protect your feet.

-If you’re looking for that perfect getaway, expect to pay a fee for the best beach club.
+If you’re looking for the best places to relax, expect to pay a fee for the best beach club.
 While that might put you off, the best private beaches in Cozumel offer great value when you consider all food, alcoholic drinks, private beaches, pools, and sometimes water toys are included.

 Let’s also remember that your time on a private beach will be void of crowds and vendors trying to sell you Mexican trinkets.